mihaialexandrescu/simpledeployment/charts/simpledeployment-operator/README.md

 # Homework simpledeployment Operator Helm Chart

-This directory contains a Kubernetes Helm chart to deploy the operator built in this homework.
+This directory contains a Kubernetes Helm chart to deploy the "simpleDeployment" Operator from this repo.

 ## Prerequisites